gmdaoeth/artist-info/README.md

 ### Code signature

-If the stored code is correct, you can proceed to sign the repository entry (this step is optional but we highly encourage to do so).
+If the stored code is correct, you can proceed to sign the repository entry (this step is optional but we highly encourage you to do so).

 - Connect the wallet that you want to use for signing the entry.
 - Make sure to select the correct collection address
 - Click `Sign`
 - Metamask will pop up and prompt you to sign something - please do so.
-  - Even though some of the characters might seem weird, this is totally fine because we are signing the raw binary hash of the repository entry while Metamask tries to interpret it as a string.
+  - Even though some of the characters might seem weird, this is fine because we are signing the raw binary hash of the repository entry whereas Metamask tries to interpret it as a string.
 - Please communicate the output appearing below the buttons to the studio team.